doivglser/mindevenviro-fanciful/README.md

 * in $HOME

-  .installed # The list of the installed components.

   Oct2017.mac_recieves_dhcp_lease # Depends on shi3lD.sh, a list of working MAC's addresses.

   Oct2017.mac_no_dhcp_lease # Depends on shi3lD.sh, a list of NOT working MAC's addresses.

+  .installed # The list of the installed components.

+  .vendorsmac # The list of the MAC-Adresses.

   .twmrc # vtwm layout